ketan-rathod-713/Golang/Task6/README.md

 ## Task 6 : MUX - GORM CRUD

 This project implements a RESTful API for managing books.
 It is built using GORM (a Go ORM) for database operations and Mux for routing HTTP requests.
 The project follows a clean folder structure to maintain code organization.
+- This project is using json web tokens for authentication and authorization.

 ## EndPoints